 The programme Master of Theology as a whole will give the student:

-in-depth knowledge in fields relevant for academic theological study and research
+in-depth knowledge in fields relevant to academic theological study and research

 an academic and interdisciplinary understanding

-insight on philosophy of science and methodological questions, and experience in conducting independent scientific studies
+insight on the philosophy of science and methodological questions, and experience in conducting independent scientific studies

 a basis for further academic research